“Jialat my IPPT coming, go run with me leh…”

 So what are you waiting for?
 Drop us a WhatsApp message at +65 8812 0110 or book a personal training trial with one of our dedicated trainers to explore if personal training is the best choice for you!

-Just a heads-up, engaging a PT will probably be one of the best decisions you’ve ever made.
+Just a heads-up, it will probably be one of the best decisions you’ve ever made.

 About FITLUC

 Looking for a Personal Trainer in Singapore?
 Look no further!
-At FITLUC, we specialise in In-Person and Online Personal Training, and we also offer house-call PT with a small additional fee.
-We currently base our Personal Training clients at a well-equipped gym just a stone's throw away from Outram Park MRT.
+At FITLUC, we specialize in In-Person and Online Personal Training, and we also offer house-call PT with a small additional fee.
+We currently base our Personal Training clients at a well-equipped gym just a stone’s throw away from Outram Park MRT.
+We have also just opened our second outlet at 82 Boat Quay, which is located right in the heart of CBD!

 We are recognized as one of the Top 12 Best PT in Singapore and were featured on Mothership, The Straits Times, YES 93.3FM, Yahoo News, etc. Our Personal Trainers have worked with clients aged 13 – 84, from Celebrities to CEOs, working professionals and homemakers, with goals ranging from fat loss, weight loss, muscle gain to athletic performance and elderly training.
-Our celebrity clientele includes Maxi Lim, Hazelle Teo, Tayying, Lee Teng, Ze Tong, Benjamin Tan, Royce Lee and more.
+Our celebrity clientele includes Tay Ping Hui, Maxi Lim, Hazelle Teo, Tayying, Lee Teng, Ze Tong, Benjamin Tan, Jaspers Lai and more.

 Follow us on Instagram and Facebook to stay updated on our client stories and for more fitness tips from our Personal Trainers!